wedesoft/sfsim/faq.md

 ### What are the system requirements?

-You need at least a graphics card with passmark 10000 such as the Nvidia GeForce GTX 1060.
+You need at least a graphics card with [passmark][17] 10000 such as the Nvidia GeForce GTX 1060.
 The hardware requirements might still change, but the main bottleneck are the volumetric clouds.

 Also ideally you will use a joystick or a game controller for controlling the space craft.